What is a Memorandum of Understanding (MOU) between IACUCs?

 What to do before you start

-If you think your animal activity may need an MOU, contact the IACUC Office at (520) 626-5304 for guidance.
+If you think your animal activity may need an MOU, contact the IACUC Office at (520) 626-1247 for guidance and a current copy of the form.

 Note that this process requires multiple signatures from both the University of Arizona and the external institution, which can take time to collect.
 Therefore, please contact the IACUC Office as soon as you think you may need an MOU.